- As low as $252/Night

 Monthly rental in downtown Charleston

 Historic Charleston Cottage just 1 block from the heart of King and Market Street.
-Our 1000sf two bedroom/two bath home has freshly been refreshed and furnished to include all new high-end linens and furnishings.
+Our 1000sf two bedroom/two bath home has newly been refreshed and furnished to include all new high-end linens and furnishings.
 The home is located in Harleston Village, one of the most desired neighborhoods in Downtown Charleston.
 Located on a peaceful side street, the home has privacy but is only blocks from all that the lower peninsula has to offer.
-The best shopping and eateries of Lower King Street are just a few mins. walk from the home or hop on a bicycle and see all of the most fashionable downtown sights such as the Battery, Rainbow Row, and Waterfront Park which are all less than a mile from your front door.Enter our home into the living room and you will immediately notice quality furnishings including a premium couch couch with upgraded queen sleeper and 50” intelligent TV.
+The best shopping and eateries of Lower King Street are just a few mins. walk from the home or hop on a bicycle and see all of the most trendy downtown sights such as the Battery, Rainbow Row, and Waterfront Park which are all less than a mile from your front door.Enter our home into the living room and you will immediately notice quality furnishings including a premium couch couch with upgraded queen sleeper and 50” intelligent TV.
 Our updated kitchen has every appliance and cooking item you may need and dining for six.
 Primary bedroom has a new queen hybrid bed, sizable double closet, ceiling fan, 32” intelligent TV, and the en-suite bathroom has a bathtub/shower combo.
 Second bedroom has a queen hybrid bed, two huge closets, ceiling fan, and a new trundle bed with 2 twin beds if needed for additional guests.
 Hallway bath is upgraded with atile shower.
 We have all new plush bed linens and towels as well as full-size washer and dryer.
 Appreciate your morning or evening drink on our bistro set out on the private brick patio.
 Home is also kid friendly with high-chair, and pack n play for your convenience.
 Driveway will fit either two modest or one bigger car.
 In an effort to provide luxury accommodations we have complimentary soap, shampoo, laundry detergent, on-demand tankless water heater (no wait un-limitless hot water) and high-speed WiFi, during your stay.

-Animals allowed only with host approval and a non-returnable pet fee.
+Family Animals allowed only with host approval and a non-returnable pet fee.

 There is a one-time cleaning fee of $200.